Unfolded Dynamics Approach and Quantum Field Theory: Appendix A . General unfolded frame for the scalar field

 In the paper we pick up a particular solution

-But different choices are also possible.
-In the HS literature a standard choice for any unfolded equation is to demand $a_{N}=1$.
+but different choices are also possible.
+In the HS literature a standard choice for unfolded equations is to demand $a_{N}=1$.
 For the model under consideration this choice entails (up to overall scaling of variables)

 so that $Y$-dependence is resolved as